 - A scoop (preferably a chashaku/bamboo scoop, but a teaspoon will do)

-- A small metal sieve or strainer
+- A small metal sifter

 - A chasen/bamboo whisk (a milk frother can work, but we highly suggest getting a chasen)